 The Original Aichi Dobby Ironworks

-The Hijikata brothers grandfather operated the original Aichi Dobby ironworks, which was renowned for its ability to cast and machine iron.
+The Hijikata family operated the original Aichi Dobby ironworks.
+And was known for its ability to cast and machine iron.
 The factory produced industrial sewing machines and dobby looms.
-However, this business slowed in the mid-20th century during an economic downturn and the development of new technology over that time.
+However, the business slowed in the mid-20th century during an economic downturn.
+And due to the development of new technology over that time.

 The brothers began designing an enameled Dutch Oven with an innovative induction cooker.

 After extensive testing and product development, the Hijikata brothers launched the Vermicular brand with their first product.
 The Musui-Kamado, a cast-iron pot with a companion induction cooker.
-The cooker took three years of product development and testing before the pot and induction cooker was finally finished.
+The cooker took three years of product development and testing before the Dutch and induction cooker was finished.

-Graphite iron is more durable and can be machined thinner than standard cast iron and results in lighter ironware.
+Graphite iron is more durable and can be machined thinner than standard cast iron.
+This results in lighter ironware.